icebob/moleculer-java-site/docs/actions.md

 [Tree](https://berkesa.github.io/datatree/) isn't a JSON parser/generator.
 It’s a top-level API layer that uses existing JSON implementations, like Jackson, Gson or Fastjson.
+Tree adds manipulation capabilities to the underlaying JSON API, such as sorting, filtering, merging, cloning, changing data types.

 The last parameter is `opts`.
 The `opts` is an CallOptions to set/override some request parameters,